Light Blue circle with a glowing effect.

 Key information

-We do things a little differently.
+We don't believe in traditional university entry requirements, that's why we do things a little differently.
 Take a look below for the key information you need when applying.

 Leo laoreet eget scelerisque consequat viverra et tellus.
 Leo laoreet eget scelerisque consequat viverr.